standard-for-public-code/standard-for-public-code/criteria/bundle-policy-and-code.md

 ## Developers and designers: what you need to do

-* Developers and designers should become familiar with and be able to use the process modelling notation that the policy makers in your organization use.
+* Developers and designers should become familiar with and be able to use the process modelling notation that the policy makers in your organization use
 * Developers and designers should work together with policy makers to ensure there is no mismatch between policy code and source code.

 ## Further reading